The Polwarth Pavement Project

 What’s next?

-Keep an eye on this section for more news.
-We will update it as the project develops.
-And if you want to stay up to date with developments, please sign up for project updates and share your views on the contact us page.
+Keep an eye on the news page below for the latest updates as the project develops.
+And if you want to stay up to date with developments, please sign up for project updates using the form on this page, and share your views on the contact us page.